plone/training/docs/voltohandson/header.md

 ```{note}
 Component shadowing is very much like the good old Plone technique called "JBOT" ("just a bunch of templates"), but you can customize virtually any module in Volto, including actions and reducers, not only components.
 ```

+## Page content

+To have the header look as much as the plone.org page as possible you now can create the pages "get started", "community" and plone foundation to be featured in the navigation.